Isaac-Woodard/Isaac-Woodard.github.io/README.md

 https://isaac-woodard.github.io/

 #TODO
 - Move script for loading headers and footers into scripts folder.
+Update html heads.
+  - Write the footer and header functions to take an input for the number of directory levels to ascend.
+- Write image gallery javascript class.
 - Add favicon
 - Use better selector for span.header.
 - Center footer.
 Remove on home page?